AmenJlili/WordPressLicenseManagerNETClient/README.md

 # Examples

 ## Actions
 Four actions are available.
-You can create a new license, activate/deactivate a pending license or check the meta data of a license.
+You can create a new license, activate/deactivate a license or check the metadata of an existing license.

 ## Configuration class